Information for Trial Jurors

 Q: What are the different types of trials?

 It is important to keep in mind that both a civil and a criminal trial can result from the same incident.
 An example would be a drunk driver causing an accident.
 In the case of a drunk driver, the state would bring a criminal case for driving under the influence (DUI).
-The person who got hit by the drunk driver can also bring a civil suit for injuries that he or she sustained, and for property damage resulting from the collision.
+The person who got hit by the drunk driver can also bring a civil suit for injuries sustained and for property damage resulting from the collision.

 All Rights Reserved